 The death rate from suicide among U.S. women has increased slightly in recent years, highlighting the importance of mental health management and treatment.
 In 2017, it was estimated that 22.3 percent of all adult women in the United States suffered from some form of mental illness in the past year.
 During this time, instances of major depressive episodes, as well as serious thoughts of suicide, were most common among women aged 18 to 21 years.
 More women are, however, seeking treatment for their mental health problems than in previous years, in part due to an increased availability of such services and a decrease in social stigma surrounding mental illness.

 One of the most important times in a woman’s life to be healthy is during pregnancy, as the health of the unborn baby depends on the health of the mother.
 Between 2013 and 2015, half of women aged 15 to 44 years expected to have a child in the future.
 In 2016, around 32 percent of these births were by cesarean delivery.
 However, despite the importance of being healthy during pregnancy, around a quarter of women who gave birth in 2015 were obese prior to becoming pregnant.
 This problem will most likely increase in the future as overweight and obesity rates in the U.S. continue to rise among men and women alike.

 Cancer screenings and other prevention measures are important tools to minimize the risk of disease and are especially important for women in early prevention, detection, and treatment of breast cancer and cervical cancer.
-In 2015, around 83 percent of white women and 85 percent of black women had received a cervical cancer screening within the recommended time frames.
-In that same year, 79 percent of women who were college graduates had received a breast cancer screening in the past two years, compared to just 60 percent of women with less than a high school education.
+In 2017, around 71 percent of women reported having a mammogram in the past two years, while 66 percent reported having a pap smear in the past years.